imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

 - `proxy` (String) Proxy to use for AWS calls if aws_proxy_config is populated the proxy field will get populated from the http value there
 - `region` (String) For cloud systems with regions, the default region or region used with this asset
 - `server_host_name` (String) Hostname (or IP if name is unknown)
+- `server_ip` (String) IP address of the service where this asset is located.
+If no IP is available populate this field with other information that would identify the system e.g. hostname or AWS ARN, etc.
 - `server_port` (String) Port used by the source server
 - `service_endpoints` (Block Set) Specify particular endpoints for a given service in the form of <service name>: "endpoint" (see [below for nested schema](#nestedblock--service_endpoints))
 - `used_for` (String) Designates how this asset is used / the environment that the asset is supporting.